react95-io/React95/README.md

 import React from 'react';
 import { createGlobalStyle, ThemeProvider } from 'styled-components';

-import { List, ListItem, Separator, styleReset } from 'react95';
+import { MenuList, MenuListItem, Separator, styleReset } from 'react95';
 // pick a theme of your choice import original from 'react95/dist/themes/original';
 // original Windows95 font (optionally)